 Release of acreage for exploration

-For State areas, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines and Petroleum identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
+For State areas, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines, Industry Regulation and Safety (DMIRS) identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
 These are known as ‘acreage releases’ and are generally made twice a year for the areas within Western Australia’s jurisdiction.

 State releases are formalised by way of publication in the Western Australia Government Gazette and details of the releases can be found at Acquiring acreage and prospective areas and in release package, which are available from the department.
 Find out about the Release of acreage for exploration (page 82).